-I got bitten by quite a few mosquito’s so take bug spray and your bug biting pen!
+I got bitten by quite a few mosquito’s so take bug spray!
 Ringo Starr also complained about the flies apparently..
 I can see what he means!

 Get off the trails and really explore the insides of the buildings, you’re allowed to walk in most areas!